 How to Spot Fake Business Advisors: Follow the Money, Not the Pitch

-Jun 4, 2025 | Risk Management
+by | Jun 4, 2025 | Blog, Risk Management

 If someone offers you business advice, and the endgame is an insurance product or portfolio sale, run.

-You’re not getting strategy.
-You’re being sold.
+You’re not getting a strategy.
+You’re being sold and that’s exactly how fake business advisors operate.

 There’s a growing trend in the financial world, and if you haven’t noticed it yet, you will: